The Road Ahead to the Olympic Games

 Champion athletes know what it takes to build success: a lifetime of determination and training, countless competitions, years of fueling their bodies with the right foods and beverages and unwavering support from coaches, family and friends.

-However, what is the roadmap for a pandemic that defers a dream to make the Olympics?
+However, what is the roadmap for a pandemic that defers a dream to be part of Team USA at the Olympic Games?

 Gabby now lives and trains in San Diego, California.
 Although her training schedule looks different now, a well-balanced diet that includes milk is still key to her routine.

-Milk Means More: First, we are sorry that your Olympic dreams are deferred for a year.
+Milk Means More: First, we are sorry that your dreams to attend the Olympic Games are deferred for a year.
 How are you feeling about that turn of events?

 Gabby: Thank you.
 I have taken this time to reflect on what is important to me and my swimming career.
 Staying safe and healthy is always a primary concern.
 I have taken this time to get better on things outside of the water, including shoulder rehab, boxing and trying new workouts.
 I am happy that the Olympics were postponed for the safety and wellbeing of everyone across the world.